BookingBug/dev.bookingbug.com/docs/rest-api/authentication.md

     </div>
 </div>

 The Auth-Token is generated when the login end-point is executed and can be found in the body response.
-This is than required in the header for every call made using the admin end-points.
+This is then required in the header for every call made using the admin end-points.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/c1d4330701034bffb1fd)